openlists/ElectrophysiologyData/README.md

 ### Open MEG Archive (OMEGA)

-OMEGA is a repository of MEG data.
+OMEGA is a open-access repository for MEG data, in which individual researchers can deposit their data.

 [Home Page](https://www.mcgill.ca/bic/resources/omega) - [Paper](https://doi.org/10.1016/j.neuroimage.2015.04.028)

-### Human Connectome Project (HCP) - Young Adult
+### Human Connectome Project (HCP)

 The Human-Connectome Project is a large, multi-site project, mostly focused on MRI, but includes a subset of MEG data.

 [Home Page](https://www.humanconnectome.org/study/hcp-young-adult)

-### Cambridge Center for Ageing Neuroscience
+### Cambridge Center for Ageing Neuroscience (CAMCAN)

-CAMCAN
+CAMCAN includes task & rest data from a large cohort, balanced in age from age 18-88 (n=652).

 [Home Page](https://camcan-archive.mrc-cbu.cam.ac.uk/)